WLAN-Pi/.github/docs/contributing.md

 1. Avoid raising duplicate issues. *Please* use the GitHub issue search feature to check whether your bug report or feature request has been mentioned in the past.
-Duplicate bug reports and feature requests are a huge maintenance burden on the project maintainers.
-If it is clear from your report that you would have struggled to find the original, that's ok, but if searching for a selection of words in your issue title would have found the duplicate then the issue will likely be closed.

 2. When filing bug reports about exceptions or tracebacks, please include the *complete* traceback.
-Partial tracebacks, or just the exception text, are not helpful.
+Partial tracebacks, or just the exception text, may not be enough for us to help you.

 3. Make sure you provide a suitable amount of information to work with.
 This means you should provide:

 - Guidance on **how to reproduce the issue**.
 Ideally, this should be a *small* code sample that can be run immediately by the maintainers.
- Failing that, let us know what you're doing, how often it happens, what environment you're using, etc. Be thorough: it prevents us needing to ask further questions.
+ Failing that, let us know what you're doing, how often the issue happens, what environment you're using, etc. Being thorough will prevent us needing to ask further questions.
 - Tell us **what you expected to happen**.
 When we run your example code, what are we expecting to happen?
 What does "success" look like for your code?
 - Tell us **what actually happens**.
 It's not helpful for you to say "it doesn't work" or "it fails".
-Tell us *how* it fails: do you get an exception?
+Tell us *how* the failure happens: do you get an exception?
 How was the actual result different from your expected result?
 - Tell us **what version you're using**, and
  **how you installed it**.
 Different versions behave differently and have different bugs.

-If you do not provide all of these things, it can take us much longer to fix your problem.
-If we ask you to clarify these and you never respond, we will close your issue without fixing it.
+If you do not provide all of these things, time to resolution will take us much longer to fix your problem.
+If we ask you to clarify something and you never respond, we will close your issue without fixing it.

 ## Development Process